sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

    The consideration is based on the following groups:
    1. Reentrancy:
-      - Classical Reentrancy;
+      - Reenter in the same function;
-      - Cross-function Reentrancy;
+      - Cross function reentrancy (in a different function inside the contract);
-      - Cross-contract Reentrancy;
+      - Cross contract reentrancy (in a different contract within the codebase);
-      - Read-only Reentrancy.
+      - Read-only reentrancy.
       If several reports find different scenarios for the same type of reentrancy within the codebase, they can be considered to have the same root cause.
    2. Front-running/sandwich/slippage protection:
       -  Can be fixed by slippage protection;